SapphicMoe/sapphic.moe/src/content/articles/using-cloudflare-r2-on-owncloud.md

 ## Setting up R2 for your Owncloud instance

-**_Before proceeding any further, make sure you back up all your data.
-Proceeding with the steps below will wipe any data you had on your Owncloud instance._**
+**⚠️ Before proceeding any further, make sure you back up all your data!
+Proceeding with the steps below will wipe any data you had on your Owncloud instance.**

 You're done with all that?
 Great.
 It's time to configure R2 to work on your Owncloud instance.